Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

  - An Application Load Balancer (ALB) is a type of load balancer offered by Amazon Web Services (AWS) within its Elastic Load Balancing (ELB) service.
  - It operates at the application layer (layer 7).
  - An Application Load Balancer makes routing decisions at the application layer (HTTP/HTTPS).
- - supports path-based routing Path-based routing: Route requests to different backend resources based on specific URL paths.
+ - supports path-based routing Path-based routing: Route requests to different backend resources based on specific URL paths. it is achieved through listner
  - and can route requests to one or more ports on each container instance in your cluster.
  - Host-based routing: Route traffic based on the hostname specified in the request.
  - Sticky sessions: Maintain user sessions on the same backend instance for consistent user experience.